2024 Solar Incentives Guide for Auburn Hills, MI - Tax Credits & Rebates

 When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
 This is a tax credit equal to a predetermined percentage of the money you spend installing solar panels.

 The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
-This credit can apply towards a solar panel system installed on a primary or secondary residence that you own in the United States.
-The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
-There is no maximum amount you can claim.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum claim amount.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
-At this point, the credit percentage will be reduced slightly each year until the program expires in 2035.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
+After this, the percentage will see a slight decrease annually until the end of the program in 2035.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 More information about the new Inflation Reduction Act can be found here.
-Your local Auburn Hills solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+To understand how the new Clean Energy Credit applies to you, talk to your local Auburn Hills solar installers.

 State & Local Solar Incentives